Peter Kirk (director)

+Peter Kirk (born 1 July 1969), is an Indigenous Australian director, screenwriter, and producer.

+Biography

-Peter Kirk (born March 30 1892), is an Australian indigenous director, screenwriter, and producer.
-Kirk attended Ramadan College in Canberra.
-Kirk started directing in 2000.
+Kirk was born on 1 July 1969 and attended Ramadan College in Canberra before he started directing in 2000.

 Kirk won Most Outstanding Directorial Debut at Houston International Film Festival.
 He was nominated as one of the top 25 creatives to watch by Sydney Morning Herald.

 Kirk is CEO of Pluto Media, a content platform that combines stories, art, genres and behind the scenes artists discovery, with offices in Los Angeles, Manila, and Doha.
 He is also one of the founders and director of Hello Forever Pt Ltd.